wangdi4/llvm/llvm/docs/Intel/CSA/index.rst

 The following is a full list of CSA compilation topics documented here:

+..
+NOTE: These should be in alphabetical order.

+:doc:`Dataflow Conversion <DataflowConversion>`
-- :doc:`Dataflow conversion <DataflowConversion>` - The dataflow conversion pass
+  The dataflow conversion pass of CSA.
-  of CSA.
+:doc:`Pathfinding Builtins <PathfindingBuiltins>`
+  The set of intrinsics added to annotate code in the pathfinding compiler and related passes.